Las Vegas sees increase in out-of-state abortion patients

 Increasing staff, extending hours

-At a press conference following Roe v.
-Wade’s reversal, Sisolak said he wasn’t sure of Nevada’s capacity for existing doctors and clinics to support patients coming from out of state, but said that the issue was being researched.
+At a news conference after Roe v.
+Wade’s reversal, Sisolak said he wasn’t sure of Nevada’s capacity for existing doctors and clinics to support patients coming from out of state but said that the issue was being researched.

 Tocce said last month that the two Planned Parenthood centers in Southern Nevada are adding staff and increasing their hours, but that there are no immediate plans to increase the number of centers here or add centers near borders with other states.

-Last week, Sisolak also signed an executive order prohibiting Nevada agencies from assisting other states in investigating anyone seeking an abortion in Nevada, and protecting health care providers from losing their license for providing abortion services.
+Last week, Sisolak also signed an executive order prohibiting Nevada agencies from helping other states in investigating anyone seeking an abortion in Nevada and protecting health care providers from losing their license for providing abortion services.

-Tocce said that patients would likely take into account a state’s individual protections, as well as states where appointments were easily accessible, when deciding where to seek an abortion.
+Tocce said that patients probably would take into account a state’s individual protections, as well as states where appointments were easily accessible, when deciding where to seek an abortion.

+“We’re in such an ambiguous time right now, we just don’t know what each state is going to attempt to enact,” Tocce said.

 Contact Lorraine Longhi at 480-243-4086 or llonghi@reviewjournal.com.
 Follow her @lolonghi on Twitter.
 Review-Journal staff writer Mary Hynes contributed to this report.